 Treatment of breakouts (pimples and pustules) can be accomplished by using topical creams or oral antibiotics.
 These treatments are highly effective for most patients.
 Another way to treat the acne breakouts of rosacea is with Blue Light (PDT) – see below.
 This is a highly effective way to treat this condition that may offer a longer period of remission.

 The redness of rosacea can also be treated.
-While one topical agents are available, these products do not work as well as laser procedures and may actually make the redness worse.
-V-Beam Laser is a highly effective and virtually painless procedure that can improve the overall redness and dilated blood vessels of rasacea.
+While one topical agent is available, these products do not work as well as laser procedures and may actually make the redness worse.
+V-Beam Laser is a highly effective and virtually painless procedure that can improve the overall redness and dilated blood vessels of rosacea.

 Top 5 ways to manage Rosacea can be found here.

 Listen as Dr. Gary Goldenberg gives his tips and advice on Rosacea treatment.